wolf482/blockrain.js/README.md

 Blockrain.js
 ============

-A tetris game in HTML5 + Javascript (with autoplay!)
+A tetris game in HTML5 + Javascript (with autoplay!) by AFRA.

 **[Check out the demo](http://aerolab.github.io/blockrain.js/)**